 Never Give Up

-Long Play Bar was a great place to end my Vinyl adventure in triumphant fashion, and a fitting way to finish off my trip to Vietnam.
-As with everyone I met in the country, the manager was very friendly and laid back, and after talking for a while was only too happy to contribute to Vinyl Chapters.
-I highly recommend anyone who hasn’t visited to try Vietnam for the culture, history and beauty, but if it’s records you’re after, maybe wait until your back home!
+Long Play Bar was a great place to end my vinyl adventure in triumphant fashion, and a fitting way to finish off my trip to Vietnam.
+As with everyone I met in the country, the manager was friendly and laid back, and after talking for a while was only too happy to contribute to Vinyl Chapters.
+I highly recommend anyone who hasn’t visited to try Vietnam for the culture, history, and beauty, but if it’s records you’re after, maybe wait until you’re back home!